NoteDance/Note-documentation/README.md

 This module implements a 1D transposed convolutional layer, which can apply a set of filters to an input tensor and produce a feature vector with a larger length.
 The usage of this module is as follows:

 - First, create an instance of the conv1d_transpose class, and specify the number of output filters, the kernel size, and other optional parameters such as input size, activation function, weight initializer, bias initializer, use bias, strides, padding mode, output padding, data format, and dilation rate.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
 You can also specify a different dilation rate for the transposed convolution operation.
-- The output method will return a tensor of shape [batch_size, new_length, filters], which is the 1D transposed convolution output.
+- Last, return a tensor of shape [batch_size, new_length, filters], which is the 1D transposed convolution output.

 For example: